Ahmed-AbouElfetouh/Project-02/README.md

 ## Hi, I'm Ahmed! 👋

 ## 🚀 I'm a front-end developer...

-#  HTML and CSS Template
+#  Special Design (2)
+I built this project using (HTML, CSS).

-A Fully Responsive Template by Using Media Queries, At every Section of Template you will see a different kind of animation, you can scroll smoothly to any section pure CSS.
+A Fully Responsive Website by Using Media Queries, At every Section of Project you will find a different kind of animation, you can scroll smoothly to any section pure CSS and also you can find a mega menu.

 ## For Live Preview [Click Here](https://ahmed-abouelfetouh.github.io/Project-02/)